 Employers generally require candidates to have at least a high school diploma, but may prefer those who have a college degree or who have taken classes related to the travel industry.
 Many community colleges, vocational schools, and industry associations offer technical training or continuing education classes in professional travel planning.
-Classes usually focus on reservations systems, regulations regarding international travel, and marketing.
+Classes usually focus on reservations systems, marketing, and regulations regarding international travel.
 In addition, some colleges offer degrees in travel and tourism.

-Employers in the travel industry always provide some on-the-job training on the computer systems used in the industry.
+Employers in the travel industry always give some on-the-job training on the computer systems that are used in the industry.
 For example, a travel agent could be trained to work with a reservation system used by several airlines.

 Licenses, Certifications, and Registrations